lordsarcastic/django-ip-logger/README.md

 ```

 ### Working?
-To test it's working, visit a random URL on your webapp and check that your IP has been added to the list.
+To test it's working, visit a random URL on your webapp and check that your IP has been added to the list, viewing from the admin panel.

 ## FAQs
 1. Why don't you save other stuffs like requests, responses, response time, queries, url paths and the sorts?